Singapore shines at 11th Asia Sustainability Reporting Awards

 The winners for Asia Integrated Reporting Awards (AIRA) was announced parallelly in which the Philippines led the winners’ circle, with organisations from the country earning four awards, followed by strong performances from Malaysia and Sri Lanka.

 The 2025 ceremony featured distinguished speakers and special guests, reinforcing ASRA and AIRA’s growing influence as the region’s foremost platforms for sustainability leadership.
+Terence Quek, Chief Executive Officer of the Singapore Institute of Directors, was the Guest of Honour at the awards ceremony.
+H.E.
+Nikesh Mehta, British High Commissioner to Singapore and Dr. Robin Hodess, Chief Executive Officer of the Global Reporting Initiative (GRI) also graced the occasion.

-Dr. Robin Hodess, Chief Executive Officer of the Global Reporting Initiative (GRI) said, “Today, we’re celebrating more than just sustainability reports — we’re recognising resilience, action, and maturity in corporate accountability.
+Dr. Robin Hodess said, “Today, we’re celebrating more than just sustainability reports — we’re recognising resilience, action, and maturity in corporate accountability.
 Nearly 80% of large companies now publish sustainability reports, according to KPMG.
 The Singapore government emphasises that double materiality is what truly matters.”

-He added, “Since 2022, GRI and the ISSB have been working together to align and optimise how both standards can be applied jointly — through coordinated fundraising, capacity building, and reducing reporting fatigue.
+she added, “Since 2022, GRI and the ISSB have been working together to align and optimise how both standards can be applied jointly — through coordinated fundraising, capacity building, and reducing reporting fatigue.
 Ultimately, impact reporting and performance reporting are complementary and mutually reinforcing.”

 British High Commissioner Nik Mehta congratulated the ASRA finalists, emphasising that sustainability reporting is driving real, measurable change across Asia.
 He highlighted the UK’s ongoing support for climate finance initiatives and its active engagement in developing robust carbon markets.